edgio-docs/edgio-docs/guides/applications/v7/partners.md

 ## Reports {/*reports*/}

-From your partner account landing page, navigate to the **Reports** page to view a report that provides the following information for each of your organizations:
+View total usage metrics for each organization associated with your partner account from within the **Reports** page.
+Each of the following metrics sums usage across all environments that belong to that organization:

--   **Total GB transferred:** View the total amount of data transferred, in GB, for all properties associated with that organization.
+-   **Total GB transferred:** View the total amount of data transferred, in GB, for a specific organization.
 -   **Total Cloud Functions GB-Hrs:** View an organization's Cloud Functions usage.
 Specifically, this metric reports total RAM usage, in GB, and total runtime, in hours.

 ## Organization Management {/*organization-management*/}